A2osX/A2osX/.Docs/Command Guide.md

 Tool based on UDP socket API, renamed from RPCINFO <br> RPCDUMP <ip\|host>

 RGXX we need more info on this command.

+## Copyright

+Copyright 2015 - 2019, Remy Gibert and the A2osX contributors.